ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 ---
-title: "The Mills’ Home in Brooktondale"
+title: "The Mills’ Home in Brooktondale, Deeds and Other Past Owners"
 weight: 2
 ---

-The Mills' home in Brooktondale is located at present-day (2021) 475 Brooktondale Road.
-This section explores the historical deeds and the lives of former owners of the home.
+The Mills' home in Brooktondale is located at present-day (2022) 475 Brooktondale Road.
+This section explores the historical deeds and the lives of some of the other former owners of the home.

 <!--more-->

 <blockquote>
 <p>
-She lived across the street from Dr. Lockwood, in a little house that sat back near the hill.
+[Emily] lived across the street from Dr. Lockwood, in a little house that sat back near the hill.
 </p>
 <p>
 Being a part of the grist mill lot…beginning in the center of the Creek Road eighty-two links easterly from the center of the bridge crossing the Mill race;